The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.

 In its 8th transitory provision, it stipulates that “the administrative control document required for the performance of public road freight transport must necessarily be digital as of September 1, 2024”.

-In other words, eCMR in Spain should be mandatory as of the third quarter of 2024.
-However, the delay in the approval of the Sustainable Mobility Law means that this date is no longer valid and must wait for its final approval, scheduled for December 2024.
+In other words, document digitisation in Spain should have become mandatory from the third quarter of 2024.
+However, the delay in the approval of the Sustainable Mobility Law has pushed this date back to October 2026, following the approval of the aforementioned Law by Parliament in November 2025.

-This European Regulation determines the ways to submit the documentation to the authorized agents in charge of transport control in the Member State.
+This regulation determines the ways to submit the documentation to the authorized agents in charge of transport control in the Member State.

 The text states that during the roadside check, the driver will be authorized to contact the head office, the transport manager or any other person or entity in order to provide the electronic consignment note.
 However, it does not establish a clear time horizon for its entry into force.